 Decorator Stacking Order

 When multiple decorators are stacked on a function, they apply from innermost (closest to the function) to outermost (furthest from the function) during decoration, but execute from outermost to innermost at call time.
 Understanding this order prevents subtle bugs when combining decorators like @retry and @timer.
+For a complete reference on Python decorator stacking order including edge cases and common pitfalls, see the dedicated guide.

 # Decoration order (bottom-up): enforce_types applied first, then timer, then retry